Real Estate Wholesaling

 • Score each call on a standardized rubric: opening quality, question depth, objection handling, appointment close attempt

-• Share the scoring with the VA with specific feedback (not just "do better")
+• Share the scoring with the VA with specific feedback (not vague encouragement)

 Your CRM is the single most important tool in determining whether your cold calling VA produces results or just produces activity.
-A VA dialing 300 calls per day without a CRM is losing 70% of the value of every contact they make — because the follow-up system doesn't exist.
+A VA dialing 800+ times per day without a CRM is losing the majority of the value from every contact they make.
+There is no follow-up system.

 At minimum, your CRM setup for cold calling should include: